 5. Climb a hill, go on a bug hunt and fly a kite

 Climb a huge hill, looking out for butterflies, bees and other insects on the way.
 Sugar Loaf is a good one, with Mynydd Llanwenarth car park the best starting point.
 The ascent is easy at first, but little legs might want to skip the steep bit near the summit.
 Take a kite – on windy days, Sugar Loaf is a great flying spot.
 To find out more, visit our pages on walking.

-6. Visit an adventure farm
+6. Visit a play barn or adventure farm

 7. Know your stalactites from your stalagmites